DominicSchiller/osmi-module-security-and-web-applications-project/README.md

 ## How to run

-To start the POC and boot the overall container setup, just run the following command in the checked-out repository's root directory:
+To start the POC and boot the overall container setup, just run the following shell command in the checked-out repository's root directory:

 ```bash
 docker-compose up